dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 # Critical Metrics for Sociophysical Systems

+- connect these to the 7 hermetic principles

+### General/Specific Speed of Information Transfer

 - the speed at which any piece of information could travel

+### Probabilities & Rates of Datum/Meme Expression

+### Rates & Status of Convergence

 - the definition of information convergence across a network
   - that is, at what percentage of people in a network would you